 4. What if customers can no longer afford their premiums?

 To keep cover affordable, Insuranceline offers a number of options to our existing customers.
-We recommend if our customers are concerned about losing their cover, that they contact us and talk about what we can offer them.
+We recommend if our customers are concerned about losing their cover that they contact us.

 1300 880 750 8am – 6pm (AEST) Monday to Friday